digital-asset/daml/docs/source/json-api/production-setup.rst

 This in-memory backend setup is inefficient for larger datasets as for every query it ends up fetching the entire active contract set for the templates referenced in that query.
-For this reason for production setups at a minimum we recommend to use a database as a query store, this will allow for more efficient caching of the data to improve query performance.
+For this reason for production setups at a minimum we recommend to use a database as a *Query Store*, this will allow for more efficient caching of the data to improve query performance.
 Details for enabling a query store are highlighted below.

 Query Store